-You can get great discounts when shopping for different products every month, even if that means searching for spring clothing in summer or buying grills in the fall.
-Check out our cheat sheets for shopping every month of the year.
+You can get great discounts when shopping for different products, even if that means searching for spring clothing during the summer or buying grills in the fall.
+To learn more, check out our cheat sheets about what to buy every month of the year in 2021.

 Check out our full guide to learn what to buy in January.